mafifafm/pxt-microbit/docs/courses/csintro/arrays/activity.md

 To make our game more polished, we’ll add 2 more blocks for smoother game play.

-* In case a word is already scrolling on the screen when a player places the micro:bit screen down, we can stop this animation and clear the screen for the next word by using a 'stop animation' block from the Led More Toolbox drawer, and a 'clear screen' block from the Basic More Toolbox drawer.
+* In case a word is already scrolling on the screen when a player places the Ragga screen down, we can stop this animation and clear the screen for the next word by using a 'stop animation' block from the Led More Toolbox drawer, and a 'clear screen' block from the Basic More Toolbox drawer.

 ```blocks
 let index = 0